tauri-apps/cargo-mobile2/README.md

 **Template pack contribution is welcomed**;

+> **Note**
+> For all the templates available now, currently `bevy` templates does not work and will encounter compile error if you try to build the project.

 Once you've generated your project, you can run `cargo run` as usual to run your app on desktop.
 However, now you can also do `cargo apple run` and `cargo android run` to run on connected iOS and Android devices respectively!

 If you prefer to work in the usual IDEs, you can use `cargo apple open` and `cargo android open` to open your project in Xcode and Android Studio respectively.